severalnines/galera-docker-pxc56/README.md

 Derived from [perconalab/percona-xtradb-cluster](https://github.com/Percona-Lab/percona-xtradb-cluster-docker), the image supports running Percona XtraDB Cluster 5.6 with Docker orchestration tool like Docker Engine Swarm Mode and Kubernetes and requires etcd to operate correctly.
 It can also run on a standalone environment.

-Example deployment at Severalnines' [blog post](http://www.severalnines.com/blog).
+Example deployment at Severalnines' [blog post](http://severalnines.com/blog/mysql-docker-deploy-homogeneous-galera-cluster-etcd).

 ## Requirement ##

 A healthy etcd cluster.
-Please refer to Severalnines' [blog post](http://www.severalnines.com/blog) for details.
+Please refer to Severalnines' [blog post](http://severalnines.com/blog/mysql-docker-deploy-homogeneous-galera-cluster-etcd) on how to setup this.

 ## Image Description ##